FAQs

 Is Music and the Brain available to middle or high schools?

 Yes!
-Music and the Brain is a multi-year scaffolded curriculum designed to grow with students as they progress in their music and piano skills.
+Music and the Brain is a multi-year, scaffolded curriculum designed to grow with students as they progress in their music and piano skills.
+We have a growing number of middle and high school partner schools nationwide.
 Lesson pacing and activities will be different for older students and detailed in our training sessions.

 Can students use the Music and the Brain piano books at home?